UST-QuAntiL/qiskit-service/README.md

   It is normalized between 0 and 1, where 1 would mean that the two histograms are the same.
   Therefore, it is a useful metric to judge the quality of the quantum computer's result.

-The reponse also includes the counts of simulator and quantum computer as well as the size of the transpiled circuit.
+The response also includes the counts of simulator and quantum computer as well as the size of the transpiled circuit.

 `GET /qiskit-service/api/v1.0/analysis`

+Access the analysis of all benchmarks on a specific Quantum Computer in the database that successfully returned a result with

+`GET /qiskit-service/api/v1.0/analysis/<qpu_name> `

+## wd Request
+Request the wd-value of a specific Quantum Computer based on the clifford gate circuit data in your database

+`GET /qiskit-service/api/v1.0/calc-wd/<qpu_name>`

+there need to be at least 10 data points for each number of qubits and depth to get a meaningful result.

 ## Sample Implementations for Transpilation and Execution
 Sample implementations can be found [here](https://github.com/UST-QuAntiL/nisq-analyzer-content/tree/master/example-implementations).